SVA has taken another proud step on the reconciliation journey, with the launch of our third Reconciliation Action Plan (RAP).

-SVA’s second Reconciliation Action Plan – a Stretch RAP – identifies 15 actions which SVA commits to take to strengthen and extend its relationship with Aboriginal and Torres Strait Islander people, build the organisation’s cross-cultural competence, and support Aboriginal and Torres Strait Islander people, business and ventures.
+SVA’s third Reconciliation Action Plan, a Stretch RAP, identifies 16 actions which SVA commits to take to strengthen and extend its relationship with Aboriginal and Torres Strait Islander people.
+These actions work towards building the organisation’s cross-cultural competence, and support Aboriginal and Torres Strait Islander people, business and ventures.